EricChidom/scanner/README.md

 3. Download the `expo` app on the device you want to test the barcode-scanner app with
 4. Click on the share button on the `expo xde` and scan the bar code with the mobile

+## Building for IOS and Android
+1. For Android: exp build:android
+2. For IOS: exp build:ios

 ## Tests
 run `npm test`